HOG-Diff: Higher-Order Guided Diffusion for Graph Generation

 We propose a principled graph generation framework that explicitly exploits higher-order topological cues to guide the generative process.
 This design enables HOG-Diff to achieve strong empirical performance across various tasks, including molecule and generic graph generation.
 While HOG-Diff shows superior performance, future work would benefit from improving our framework.

 As discussed in \cref{sec:exp_generic}, the performance of the proposed framework depends on the presence of explicit higher-order structures.
-While previous studies have shown the prevalence of such structures in empirical systems, certain types of graphs, such as the ego-small dataset, lack this topological richness.
+Although previous studies have shown that such structures are prevalent in many empirical systems, certain types of graphs, such as the ego-small dataset, lack this topological richness.
 In these cases, the benefits of higher-order diffusion guidance diminish, and the performance advantage becomes less pronounced.

 In addition, our framework is built around the use of higher-order structures as diffusion guides, enabled by the Cell Complex Filtering (CCF) mechanism.
 As detailed in \cref{app:complexity}, we introduce a simplified computational formulation of the CCF that facilitates efficient implementation of both cell complex and simplicial complex filters.
 However, extending this framework to capture more intricate topological elements, such as motifs, higher-order cells (beyond second order), and topological cavities, poses significant computational challenges.
 We leave this scalability bottleneck as future work.